zhuje/lighthouse/README.md

 Then in loci.csv I take the given position, access the dictionary, and output the corresponding coverage.
 Accessing the dictionary would be O(1).

+So the overall runtime of the program would be
+O(m*n) + O(l), where l is the number of loci in the loci.csv file.

 ### Optimizations
 Another approach I considered was to use an